Retail Associate Sales Training: 11 Ways To Get Better at Selling

-Never overstate the value of a product or service, and don’t gloss over potential shortcomings.
+Never overstate the value of a product or service, don't create phony savings, and don’t gloss over potential shortcomings.
 Not only does dishonesty hurt your store and reputation, it makes people leave without buying.

 That means if you don’t know, you don’t just shrug your shoulders; you tell them you will find the answer right then from someone else who knows.